Supera™ Stent

 Unmatched 1-Year Patency & 3-Year Freedom From TLR

-The Supera™ Stent has been studied in over 2,000 patients worldwide in the SUPERB trial and 16 retrospective studies.
-Notably, in all of the 17 studies, the Supera™ Peripheral Stent showed durable results with zero fractures at 1 year.1,4-19
+The Supera™ Stent has been studied in over 8,000 patients worldwide in the SUPERB trial and over 70 publications.
+Notably, the studies, on Supera™ Peripheral Stent showed durable results with zero fractures at 1 year.1,23,*

 SUPERB Trial